 Blacks Outdoor Retail (Events)

-With 30 years of experience as event specialists and having supported thousands of people to make their events happen, it is our pleasure to help turn dreams into reality.
+With 30 years of experience as event specialists and having supported thousands of people to make their events happen, it's our pleasure to help turn dreams into reality.

 Our team ensure that we deliver first class customer service and attention to detail is of the highest priority.

 We hold an Investors in People Gold accreditation.
 The accreditation is a sign that we are a great employer, an outperforming place to work with a clear commitment to sustainability.
 Something we’re very proud of.

-Gilwell Park London is owned and managed by The Scout Association.
-For over 100 years, we have delivered opportunities and activities to millions of young people.
-We are founded on our famous Scout Values and are proud to offer our expertise to a new generation of young people.
+Gilwell Park London is owned and managed by The Scouts.
+For over 100 years, we've delivered opportunities and activities to millions of young people.
+We're founded on our famous Scout Values and are proud to offer our expertise to a new generation of young people.
 All income we generate goes back into Scouting to change lives in the UK.